 - For more in-depth instructions, review evidenced-based bullying prevention programs listed on the U.S. Department of Education website at www.stopbullying.gov

 Here at SafeSchools, we're dedicated to making your district an even safer place to work and learn.
 No child should go to school in fear and we believe that technology can be an important part of the solution.

-*State-specific versions of this course are available for AZ, IN, NJ, OH, OR, and WA.
+*State-specific versions of this course are available.

-We also offer our SafeSchools Alert Bullying/Tip Reporting System that allows students, staff and parents to confidentially report safety concerns to your administration 24/7/365 via text, phone, email, and website.
+We also offer our SafeSchools Alert Tip Reporting System that allows students, staff and parents to confidentially report safety concerns to your administration 24/7/365 via mobile app, text, phone, email, and website.
 Studies show that 57% of students would not report an incident if they could not do it anonymously.
 Track bullying incidents, see important trends, monitor repeat offenders and keep an eye on at-risk students through one online system.

 Together we can all make a difference to help end bullying and its devastating consequences!